Fullerton, CA

 Chief Jon Radus

-Jon was appointed Interim Chief of Police by the Fullerton City Council in September 2023, and permanent Chief of Police in February, 2024, overseeing 220 employees with a $62 million budget.
+He was appointed Interim Chief of Police by the Fullerton City Council in September 2023 and was named permanent Chief in February 2024.
+In this role, he leads a department of approximately 225 personnel and oversees a $70 million budget.

 Chief Jon Radus